UK's COVID testing system hit by Roche supply chain glitch

 Lewis said that without rationing, the hospital risked running out of swabs in three to four days.

-Additional reporting by Elizabeth Piper and Ludwig Burger; Writing by Estelle Shirbon and Alistair Smout; Editing by Guy Faulconbridge, Mark Potter and David Clarke
+Additional reporting by Elizabeth Piper and Ludwig Burger; Writing by Estelle Shirbon, Alistair Smout, Guy Faulconbridge; Editing by Mark Potter, David Clarke and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.